MissLyra/Lyra/README.md

 # Lyra
-Lyra is an RPG @discord bot.
+Lyra is an RPG Discord bot.
 Get more information at discord.lyra.benzoogataga.com However, it is under development.